Authentic Mexican Chilaquiles Rojos Recipe

 Make the red sauce

-Cut the guajillo pepper longwise, and discard the stem, seeds, and veins.
+Discard the seeds and membranes from the guajillo chiles and chile de árbol.
 Cut the tomatoes and onions into quarters and add everything to a small pan.

 Raw ingredients for salsa roja for chilaquiles in a small pan.